 What Is the Galveston Diet?
 Pros & Cons, Plus What You Can Eat

 Hormonal changes around the time of menopause, combined with aging and lifestyle factors, can lead to frustrating weight gain for many women.
-Dr. Mary Claire Haver, MD, an OB-GYN, found this to be true for herself and her many patients who could no longer get the scale to budge with the common advice to "eat less and move more."
+Dr. Mary Claire Haver, MD, an obstetrician-gynecologist, found this true for herself and her many patients who could no longer get the scale to budge with the common advice to "eat less and move more."
 (Here are 10 eating changes to make once you turn 50.)
 As a result, Haver developed the Galveston Diet to help middle-aged women burn fat and combat menopausal weight gain.
 Keep reading to learn what foods you can and cannot eat, if it's good for you, and the pros and cons of this diet plan.

 What is the Galveston Diet?

 The Galveston Diet is a self-paced weight loss program designed to reverse menopausal weight gain through a combination of anti-inflammatory foods and intermittent fasting.
 Focusing on anti-inflammatory foods, instead of just restricting calories, helps hormones work in our favor for fat loss, says Haver.
 The diet emphasizes whole foods and limits processed foods, added sugars and artificial ingredients.
-There are three different levels of the self-paced course to choose from, ranging from $59-$199.
+There are three different levels of the self-paced course to choose from, ranging from $59 to $199.
 The fee gives you access to the curriculum, meal plans, recipes and helpful tools.
 There are trainings on hormones, fasting and inflammation, as well as seven weeks of meal plans and shopping guides.

 What Can You Eat?